-Welcome to the Postgraduate Certificate in Research Skills: Art & Design programme (CRS).
-The programme offers a detailed and comprehensive introduction to the range of methods, strategies and debates which can apply to art and design research.
+The Postgraduate Certificate in Research Skills: Art & Design programme (CRS) offers a detailed and comprehensive introduction to the range of methods, strategies and debates which can apply to art and design research.
 It is built around the four elements of (1) methods, (2) critical thinking, (3) ethics, and (4) project design.
 The programme is ideal for artists and designers who want to develop a research proposal based on their practice.
-This page describes briefly the content of the module, and makes available the Programme Handbook and module brief for downloading as PDFs.

 As an artist or a designer, there are many reasons for wanting to conduct research.
 You might have a question or interest relating to art and design practice or theory which you want to explore, and it is something which you are passionate about.
 Or you want to develop your practice in relation to a particular interest or question, with the result that you not only make a contribution to the field but also find your practice transformed by the discussion that accompanies research.
 Or you simply want to become familiar with and have experience of a range of research methods and critical thinking skills.